Eeek! See the The BIG Mistakes You’re Making Choosing A Roof Shingle Color!

 Shingle brochures we received from roofing companies:

-You don’t test big samples of the shingles outdoors to see what they look like in exterior lighting and with your brick and siding colors.
+You don’t test big samples of the shingles outdoors to see what they look like in exterior lighting and with your brick, stone veneer, stucco and siding colors.

-Your roof color needs to coordinate with all the other exterior colors.
+Your roof color needs to coordinate with all the other exterior colors so they don’t clash.

 Once you’ve selected the roofing company you will be using, request large samples of all the shingle colors you are interested in.